Do Edens Garden Essential Oils Expire?

 Aroma – With certain essential oils you can tell if they’ve lost some of their pungency.
 Give each essential oil a sniff test before use to see if you can notice any changes in the aroma.
 This should be more apparent with essential oils that you’re more familiar with due to frequent use.

 Oil appearance – Some essential oils, particularly any type of citrus oil that is high in monoterpenes, separate and grow cloudy as the compounds go through oxidation.
-Be sure to check out the color and clarity of the oil when you first get it, so you can see if changes are occurring.
+Be sure to check out the color and clarity of the oil through the glass bottle when you first get it, so you can see if changes are occurring.
 If so, this is a sign of an expired essential oil.

 Check the essential oil bottle or product page – At Edens Garden, every single one of our essential oils and blends has a section on their product page devoted to “Safety and Shelf Life.”
 Confer with this page so you know the expected shelf life.
 Compare that number with the date when you purchased the products online.
 If you’re unsure when you purchased your product, you can contact our customer care team and they will look up your past orders.